 Full time Harvard College students are invited email us at firstname.lastname@example.org for inquiries.
 A counselor will contact you within a few days to schedule an interview.
+We will typically interview candidates towards the end of the semester.
 Every candidate is interviewed twice during PCC office hours.

 - RELAX RELAX RELAX.
 It’s just a conversation so that we can get to know you and you can get to know us.

 - We will simulate a counseling scenario so that you can get a feel for our duties.
 Follow your instincts — don’t try to think through the scenario too much or say the right thing.
 Just be yourself.
 There are no right or wrong answers.

 - Pay attention to the feedback that your interviewer gives you.
 We don’t expect interviewees to be perfect counselors.
 We are trying to gauge how well interviewees function after training.